How to Get and Keep a Good Man

 about the lying jerk enough times on television, from your friends,

-and/or on the radio, and you've read about it in magazines.
+and/or on the radio, and you've read about it in magazines and Internet articles.
 Jerks

 are easy to spot; they don't follow the Scout Law.
 By contrast,